 The First Nations Community Guide to Accessing Additional Supports provides a list of federal resources and services available to Indigenous communities during the COVID -19 Coronavirus health crisis.
 It also includes specifics about how funding will be allocated to help the First Nation community health response.
 The Federal Government has also created the Indigenous Community Support Fund to assist Indigenous Communities prepare for, prevent, and respond to COVID-19 Coronavirus.
 The Federal Government has also created COVID 19: Indigenous awareness resources which contains information and resources in Indigenous languages.

 The BC Association of Aboriginal Friendship Centres (BCAAFC) has a comprehensive list of COVID-19 Coronavirus financial, health, and wellness resources.
-The First Nations Public Service Secretariat has created a PDF that summarizes the federal and provincial supports available to all First Nations people.
+The First Nations Public Service Secretariat has created a list that summarizes the federal and provincial supports available to all First Nations people HERE.

 The First Nations Health Authority has provided a COVID-19 resources for individuals and families.
 The provincial government has also set up a COVID-19 Information for First Nations and Indigenous Peoples page to provide resources to support First Nations in managing COVID-19.